 Lawsuits against employers for discrimination, harassment, wrongful termination, retaliation, and wage and hour violations are at an all-time high.

-Here are the Top 5 reasons Why to Buy Employment Practices Liability Insurance:
+Here are the Top 5 reasons to buy Employment Practices Liability Insurance:

 - Over 40% of EPL claims are against firms with fewer than 100 employees.

-- 3 of 5 employers are sued by former employees every year.
+- Three of five employers are sued by former employees every year.

 - The financial ramifications of not having EPL insurance can be crippling, especially for small firms because they do not have the operating budgets to handle the defense costs, let alone settlements or judgements of an uninsured claim.